gravitational/teleport/rfd/0173-terraform-machine-id.md

     Please chech you have the rights to create role, bot and token resources.
 If you got recently granted those rights you might need to re-log in.
     (tsh logout --proxy="mytenant.teleport.sh:443" --user="hugo.hervieux@goteleport.com")
     ```
-- continue the Provider flow with the following onboarding config
+- continue the provider flow with the following onboarding config
   ```hcl
   onboarding = {
     token = "<secret token that got generated earlier>"